bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/differencesbetweenundefinedandnull.md

 -   /en/differences-between-undefined-and-null/
 -   -   `undefined` means a variable has not been declared,
--   `null` is an assignment value that means “no value”
+-   `null` is an assignment value that means "no value”
 -   Javascript sets unassigned variables with a default value of `undefined`
 -   Javascript never sets a value to `null`.
 It is u
 -   `undefined` is not valid in JSON